lsaffre/blog/docs/about/friends.rst

 Rumma & Ko
 ==========

-`Rumma & Ko OÜ <http://saffre-rumma.net>`_ is :ref:`luc`\ 's
+`Rumma & Ko OÜ <http://saffre-rumma.net>`_ is my employer.
+My father-in-law is the main owner.
-employer.
-They live from offering professional consultance for Lino applications.
+We live from offering professional consultance for Lino applications.

 .. _active: